Best PDF Extraction Tools in 2026

 print(f"Content preview: {text[:500]}")Docling

-Open-source document conversion library from IBM Research that converts PDFs and other formats into structured JSON and markdown.
-Uses AI models for layout analysis and table extraction.
+Open-source document conversion library from IBM that converts PDFs and other formats into structured JSON and markdown.
+Now ships with Granite-Docling, a 258M-parameter vision-language model released under Apache 2.0, and the project was donated to the Linux Foundation's Agentic AI Foundation in early 2026.

 IBM Research-backed open-source tool that combines AI layout analysis with structured JSON output, giving you the quality of commercial parsers with no vendor lock-in.